Amateur Radio (Ham radio) in the UK is controlled by the UK Government through Ofcom.

 Intermediate exam £32.50

 We usually run training as a number of evening sessions on club nights at the club venue.
 Assessments and Exams are again taken on an evening session.

-At this time, RARC makes no fee for providing training to full club members.
-All they pay is the RSGB exam fees (which are out of our control and subject to change) and a share of the venue hire fee on the evening of the exam.
-The venue hire fee is usually £ 20 split pro rata between the exam candidates.
+At this time, Riviera ARC makes no fee for providing training to full club members.
+All they pay is the RSGB exam fees (which are out of our control and subject to change) and a share of the venue hire fee for training evenings and the evening of the exam.

 The club has limited resources, training & exams are run by volunteers.
 We can provide training, assessments & exams for non members but they will have to be charged an administration fee of £20 on top of the RSGB exam fees.
 Regrettably this is non negotiable.

 The Foundation syllabus has been changed, this will entail more than a weekend to cover the new items on the syllabus.